Keeping Our Students, Faculty And Staff Safe Is Our Highest Priority.

 We know that these are challenging times and we applaud you for taking steps to continue your education.
 As you plan to go back to school to prepare for a new career, we thought you might have some questions, so we’ve tried to answer the most common questions below.
-If you have additional questions about our response to the pandemic, your campus or specific program or study, please reach out to your Admissions Representative or call 855-436-7847.
+If you have additional questions about our response to the pandemic, your campus or specific program or study, please reach out to your Admissions Advisor or call 855-436-7847.

 We look forward to welcoming you to Fortis!